thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/mqtt.md

 2. Select 'WebSocket Default Connection' or any other available working connection, then click **Connect**.
 Make sure the 'Connection status' is shown as `Connected`.
 3. Set the 'Topic' field to `tbmq/mqtt-integration` to match the Integration's 'Topic Filter'.
 4. Click the **Send** icon to publish the message.
-5. If successful, you should see two new messages in the 'Messages' table:
+5. If successful, two new messages should appear in the 'Messages' table:

 * One sent by the **WebSocket Client**.
 * One received from the **MQTT Integration** with message payload similar to: